Kotlin/coroutines-examples/kotlin-coroutines-informal.md

      this.await(downloadFuture(url), next)
 ```

-The motivation for such a design is safety: in some cases adding suspending extensions that the controller is not aware about may break the contract of a coroutine.
-Example: adding a suspending extension to `generate` may result in the iterator being "stuck" without next value available for it, because teh code has been suspended by some extension that does not actually yield anything.
+The motivation for such a design is safety: in some cases adding suspending extensions that the controller is not aware of may break the contract of a coroutine.
+Example: adding a suspending extension to `generate` may result in the iterator being "stuck" without next value available for it, because the code has been suspended by some extension that does not actually yield anything.

 ### Result handlers